YYegor/logorecon/README.md

 # logorecon
-Авто распознавание дефекта звукопроизношения из аудиофайла

-Задача проекта:
-Создать эффективный способ определить, есть ли у человека на стандартной аудизаписи дефект звукопроизношения "Р".

-Requirements:
+Automatic recognition of sound pronunciation defects from an audio file

+Project objective: To create an effective way to determine whether a person has a sound pronunciation defect “R” on a standard audio recording.

-python packages:
+Requirements: python packages: pydub numpy
-pydub
-numpy

-exe:
-ffmpeg
-ffprobe
+exe: ffmpeg ffprobe